Australian National Maritime Museum

 The facilities are as family friendly as you will find, with excellent pram access, parents’ rooms and a very child-friendly café.

 Getting there: Catch the train to Town Hall station and walk across Pyrmont Bridge.
-For other transport information, click HERE.
+For more transport and parking details, visit the planning your visit section of the website.

 Facilities: The museum is accessible to strollers and prams via ramps and lifts.
 There are unisex baby care facilities near the entry foyer and on the lower level.
 Children are welcome at Yots café, where you can warm bottles and use highchairs.
 An adjoining kiosk offers sandwiches, light snacks and drinks.